Danko-Lab/clipnet_k562/mpra_benchmarks/README.md

 ## Process SI data

 The SI from the paper are provided as xlsx files, which can be slightly annoying to parse.
-The notebook `process_SI.ipynb` contains code that downloads and transforms these xlsx files into TSVs for easier parsing.
+The script `download_SI.py` contains code that downloads and transforms these xlsx files into TSVs for easier parsing.
 The two main TSVs I used are `media-3_oligos_snps_cleaned.tsv.gz` and `media-4-K562_allelic_mpra.tsv.gz`.
-These have been archived on [Zenodo]().

 ## Generate reporter constructs